 - 1 1/2 teaspoon sea salt

 Cut salmon in half lengthwise into two pieces.
 Sprinkle salt all over each piece.
 Place on a plate and refrigerate for one hour, uncovered.
-Place salmon on lightly oiled foil-lined baking tray.
+Spray foil-lined baking tray with cooking oil.
+Place salmon on baking tray.
 Broil for 4 minutes until just cooked through.

 Serve with steamed rice, a bowl of broth/soup, Asian pickles and any other leftover vegetable dishes you can find.